open-mmlab/OpenPCDet/README.md

 | ![Image 1](resources/side.png) | ![Image 2](resources/relation_side.png) |
 |  |  |

 Qualitative results for PV-RCNN baseline and PV-RCNN-Relation on Waymo data.
-Predictions are shown in green, labels in blue and edges that connect proposals to share information in red.
+Predictions are shown in green, labels in blue, and edges that connect proposals to share information in red.